gunnerVivek/WebScrap/README.md

 # WebScrap
-Scraps Monster and Naukri for job postings
+Scrape Monster and Naukri for job postings
+Scrape Hindustan Times for Headlines